martin-helmich/martin-helmich.de/_posts/en/2018-03-24-kubernetes-crd-client.md

 ## Creating a Golang client

 Next, we'll use the [client-go][k8s-clientgo] package to access these custom resources.
-For this example, I'll assume that you are working in a Go project with the package name `github.com/martin-helmich/kubernetes-crd-example` (yes, that repository [actually exists](https://github.com/martin-helmich/kubernetes-crd-example)) and have the client-go library installed with [Glide](https://glide.sh).
+For this example, I'll assume that you are working in a Go project with the package name `github.com/martin-helmich/kubernetes-crd-example` (yes, that repository [actually exists](https://github.com/martin-helmich/kubernetes-crd-example)) and have the `client-go` and `apimachinery` libraries installed as Go modules:

+    go mod init github.com/martin-helmich/kubernetes-crd-example
+    go get k8s.io/client-go@v0.17.0
+    go get k8s.io/apimachinery@v0.17.0

 {% update Note %}
 Many documentations working with CRDs will assume that you are working with some kind of code generation to generate client libraries automatically.
 However, this process is documented sparsely, and from reading a few heated discussions on Github, I got the impression that it's still very much a work-in-progress.
-We'll stick with a manually implemented client, for now.
+We'll stick with a (mostly) manually implemented client, for now.
 {% endupdate %}

 ### Step 1: Define types